glenrobertson/glenrobertson.github.com/blog/_posts/2013-01-13-how-to-host-a-blog-for-free-using-github-pages-and-jekyll.md

 title: How to host a blog for free using Github Pages and Jekyll
 ---

-My first post is about how I set up my blog: it is hosted for free on Github and consists entirely of static files.
+My first post is about how I set up my blog\: it is hosted for free on Github and consists entirely of static files.

 ![Yo dawg, I heard you like blogs, so I blogged about how to set up a blog so you can blog while you blog](/images/yo-dawg-i-heard-you-like-blogs.jpg)